Quantifying and Optimizing the Time-Coupled Flexibilities at the Distribution-Level for TSO-DSO Coordination: Case Studies

-In the flexibility market clearing, the input data of energy and reserve prices at the transmission level are real data from the Netherlands on Jan 2, 2024, where the energy price varied hourly with an average of 63.06 EUR/MWh, and the up- and down-reserve prices were constant and equal to 12.86 EUR/MW and 14.37 EUR/MW, respectively.
+In the DSO optimization model, the input data of energy and reserve prices at the transmission level are real data from the Netherlands on Jan 2, 2024, where the energy price varied hourly with an average of 63.06 EUR/MWh, and the up- and down-reserve prices were constant and equal to 12.86 EUR/MW and 14.37 EUR/MW, respectively.

-After solving the DSO flexibility market clearing model, the reference power profile and the power profiles corresponding to up- and down-reserves that the DSO offers to the transmission system are shown in Fig. \ref{fig:DSO_ref_rd_ru}.
+After solving the DSO optimization model, the DSO's reference power profile and the power profiles corresponding to up- and down-reserve deployments are shown in Fig. \ref{fig:DSO_ref_rd_ru}.
 The reference power profile $\mathbf{P}_0^{\text{ref}}$ exhibits both upward and downward adjustments from the baseline $\mathbf{P}_0^{\text{base}}$, indicating that the DSO shifts the load for energy arbitrage.
 The gap between $\mathbf{P}_0^{\text{ru}}$ and $\mathbf{P}_0^{\text{rd}}$ represents reserve capacities.
 To be more precise, it is the down-reserve (i.e., increasing load), since $\mathbf{P}_0^{\text{ru}}$ coincides exactly with $\mathbf{P}_0^{\text{ref}}$.
 This coincidence can be explained as follows.
 Given $\mathbf{P}_0^{\text{ref}} = \mathbf{P}_0^{\text{ru}}$, then changing $\mathbf{P}_0^{\text{ref}}$ to be higher than $\mathbf{P}_0^{\text{ru}}$ (if feasible) will make 1) the flexibility cost remain unchanged, 2) the energy cost increase, 3) the revenue from down-reserve decrease, and 4) the revenue from up-reserve increase.
 Hence, changing $\mathbf{P}_0^{\text{ref}}$ to be higher than $\mathbf{P}_0^{\text{ru}}$ would not yield a better solution unless the increase in the revenue from up-reserve exceeds the decrease in the revenue from down-reserve plus the increase in energy cost.
 This condition, however, is not met in the tested case because the energy prices are significantly higher than the up-reserve prices.